 A tree's protected zone is five feet beyond the outer edge of canopy or 15 feet from trunk, whichever is greatest.
 Permits are required for any work impacting the tree or the soil in this area, other than removal of dead wood.

 Majestic Oak Trees

 Majestic Oak Trees are classified as trees with a trunk diameter of 3 feet or greater when measured at 4.5 feet above the ground.
-The Majestic Native Oak Tree Map can help you locate some of the city’s largest oak trees in public spaces, including Conejo Open Space Conservation Agency (COSCA) trailheads, and the Los Robles Golf Course.
+Some of the city’s largest oak trees are located in public spaces, including Conejo Open Space Conservation Agency (COSCA) trailheads, and the Los Robles Golf Course.
 The city's largest oak has a trunk diameter of 12 feet and is located at the Chumash Center on Lang Ranch Parkway.